AOx0/proyecto-pln/README.md

 cleaner lua_files/ --open "'--[['" --close "'--]]'" --single-line "'--'"
 ```

-There's a script to automatically clean all top langs (+100k lines of code) at `notebooks/clean.py`.
-Just make sure to change de hardcoded path to the directory of source files that was downloaded from [kaggle].
+There's a script to automatically clean all top langs (+100k lines of code) at `scripts/clean_comments.py`.
+Just make sure to change the hardcoded path to the directory of source files that was downloaded from [kaggle].
 ```sh
 python scripts/clean_comments.py
 ```